turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L03-HowToFindHelp/U00-L03-HowToFindHelp.md

 * Ignition Gazebo has number of resources that are similar to ROS.
 * [GazeboSim.org](http://gazebosim.org/) -- Main landing page for Ignition.
 * [GazeboSim Community](https://community.gazebosim.org/) -- Similar to ROS Discourse.
-The Gazebosim Community is for announcements and discussion.
+The GazeboSim Community is for announcements and discussion.
 * [Answers.gazebosim.org](https://answers.gazebosim.org/questions/) -- Q&A website for GazeboSim.
 * [Ignition Fuel](https://app.ignitionrobotics.org/fuel/models) -- Drag and drop models into a Gazebo Simulation! **If you are trying to create a rich Ignition environment this is a great resource.**
-* [Open Robotics Vimeo](https://vimeo.com/osrfoundation) -- Lots of vimeo tutorials for ROS.
+* [Open Robotics Vimeo](https://vimeo.com/osrfoundation) -- Lots of Vimeo tutorials for ROS.